 Great black wasps (Sphex pennsylvanicus) are members of the sphecid family of wasps, which include mud daubers, sand wasps, digger wasps, and many other large wasps without a common name.

 Great black wasps, also known as katydid killers, are a large flying insect.
 They appear solid black with a blue iridescent sheen on their wings.
 Great black wasps can grow to be 1-inch in length; males are slightly smaller than females.

 Range and Habitat

 Great black wasps are found throughout Eastern and Central North America.
 They prefer open meadows and fields with flowering plants, where insects such as grasshoppers, katydid, and other large insects are also found.
 Great black wasps are commonly found in residential areas where there is an abundance of garden flowers and open lawns, resources that allow great black wasps to feed and reproduce easily.

 Great black wasps are relatively timid when compared to other sphecid wasps.
 Males cannot sting and females will only sting if persistently threatened.
 Like other members of the sphecid family, great black wasps make their small, tube-like nests underground; biologists call animals that commonly dig and live underground, like the great black wasp, a forssorial species.
 They are solitary wasps and rarely live in colonies with other wasps.
 Their non-aggressive demeanor may be attributed to the lack of a colony nest to defend.

 Great black wasps are famous for their reproductive behavior.
-Great black wasps will hunt and kill grasshoppers, katydids or cicadas, then carry the dead insect back to their nest where they push the carcass into their nest.
-They will capture two to three insects and then lay their eggs in the carcasses, which serve as food for the newly developing wasps.
+Great black wasps will hunt and kill grasshoppers, katydids or cicadas, then carry the dead insect back to their nest where then push the carcass into their nest.
+They will capture 2 to 3 insects and then lay their eggs in the carcasses, which serve as food for the newly-developing wasps.